VP8112/SCT_DS_3/README.md

 ---

-## 📸 Expected Output

-The project generates:

-- Decision Tree Classifier
-- Confusion Matrix
-- Classification Report
-- Feature Importance Chart
+## Key Findings

+Some important observations from the project include:

-- Decision Tree Visualization
+- The Decision Tree classifier successfully learns patterns from customer demographic and behavioral data.

-These outputs help evaluate the model's performance and understand the factors influencing customer purchase decisions.
+- Certain customer attributes contribute more significantly to prediction than others.
+- Feature importance helps identify the variables that have the greatest impact on customer subscription decisions.
+- The decision tree visualization provides a clear and interpretable representation of the model's decision-making process.

 ---

-## 📚 Learning Outcomes
+## Conclusion

-Through this project, the following concepts were explored:

-- Data Preprocessing
-- Label Encoding
-- Train-Test Split
-- Decision Tree Classification
-- Model Evaluation
-- Accuracy Measurement
-- Confusion Matrix Analysis
-- Feature Importance Analysis
-- Decision Tree Visualization
-- Classification Metrics Interpretation
+This project demonstrates how a Decision Tree Classifier can be used to predict customer purchase behavior using demographic and behavioral data.
+The model provides interpretable predictions and highlights the key factors influencing customer responses, making it a useful approach for classification tasks and marketing analysis.

 ---

-## 📌 Conclusion

-This project demonstrates the implementation of a Decision Tree Classifier for predicting customer purchase behavior using demographic and behavioral data.
-The model effectively identifies patterns within the dataset and provides interpretable predictions through decision tree visualization and feature importance analysis.

----

-## 👨‍💻 Author
+## Author

 **Vijay Prakash**